munan0/pwnagotchi/Build it in linux or macOS guide.md

       - Make sure to change the service order so WIFI is above the pwnagotchi.
       - Click "OK", then "Apply" to save your changes.
       - Verify it by: `ping pi@10.0.0.2`
-3. Download the script from: https://github.com/evilsocket/pwnagotchi/blob/master/scripts/macos_connection_share.sh
+3. Download the script from (this will allow you to share internet): https://github.com/evilsocket/pwnagotchi/blob/master/scripts/macos_connection_share.sh
+      -	Choose the script based on your operating system.
-      -	Cd to the where it’s downloaded.
+      -	Once downloaded cd to where it’s downloaded.
       -	Run `chmod +x macos_connection_share.sh` to make it executable
       -	Run the script: ` sudo ./macos_connection_share.sh en0 10.0.0.1`
       -	Enter your password